toofarm/shanecom/_content/posts/making-this-very-website.md

 Before discussing the refactor itself and the choices I made during that process, let's take a look at the shortcomings of the old site.

 ### Version 1.0

+I built my original portfolio site shortly after completing a coding bootcamp at City University of New York.